 Can economists predict recession?

-The longest economic downturn, Great Recession, happened in 1929 and lasted till 1939 turning several million Americans unemployed and thousands bankrupt.
+The longest economic downturn, Great Recession, happened in 1929 and lasted till 1939 turning several million Americans unemployed and 1000s bankrupt.

 Recession is quite a natural phenomenon that is unavoidable, where it has occurred off and on.